Robustness Certification for Point Cloud Models: Background Related Work

-A growing line of work focuses on certifying robustness of image classification models: it computes a certificate which guarantees no attack in a given range can change the predicted label (local robustness).
-These approaches generally focus on $\ell_p$-norm threat models (\ie, changing pixel intensities) and are based on the following three-step process: (i) compute a convex shape that encloses the space of all images obtainable from a given threat model, implying that the shape is \emph{sound}, (ii) propagate the input shape through the network to obtain an output shape on the logits, and (iii) check that all concrete outputs within that output shape are classified to the correct class.
-For smaller networks, propagation can be performed exactly with SMT solvers~\cite{katz2017reluplex} or mixed-integer linear programming~\cite{tjeng2019evaluating}, but scaling to bigger networks requires computing an overapproximation of the output shape which causes false positives, \ie, the verifier fails to prove robustness even when it holds.
-A variety of such methods have been proposed, including semi-definite relaxations~\cite{raghunathan2018semidefinite}, linear relaxations~\cite{boopathy2019cnncert, gehr2018ai2, lin2019robustness, salman2019convex, singh2018fast, singh2019abstract, wang2018formal, weng2018towards, wong2018provable, xu2020automatic, zhang2018efficient}, or combinations of solvers and the above~\cite{singh2019beyond, singh2019boosting, wang2018efficient}.
-These overapproximation methods compute convex relaxations for all network operations (\eg, ReLU or max pool).
-The design of these relaxations involves balancing the cost and precision of the overapproximation.
-Certification can also be performed via randomized smoothing~\cite{rosenfeld2019certified, lecuyer2019certified, salman2019provably}, which, however, provides probabilistic (and not deterministic) guarantees for a smoothed version of the original model and also incurs cost during inference (as it requires additional sampling).
+Existing certifiers prove the robustness of image and NLP models: they compute a certificate which guarantees that no attack in a given range can change the predicted label (local robustness).
+These approaches generally focus on $\ell_p$-norm threat models (\ie, changing pixel intensities) and are based on the following three-step process: (i) compute a convex shape that encloses the space of all inputs obtainable from a given threat model, implying that the shape is \emph{sound}, (ii) propagate the input shape through the network to obtain an output shape on the logits, and (iii) check that all concrete outputs within that output shape are classified to the correct class.
+For smaller networks, certification can be performed exactly with SMT solvers~\cite{katz2017reluplex} or mixed-integer linear programming~\cite{tjeng2019evaluating}, but scaling to bigger networks requires computing an overapproximation of the output shape which can cause false positives, \ie, the verifier fails to prove robustness even though it holds.
+A variety of such methods have been proposed based on semi-definite relaxations~\cite{raghunathan2018semidefinite}, linear relaxations~\cite{bonaert2021fast, boopathy2019cnncert, gehr2018ai2, lin2019robustness, salman2019convex, singh2018fast, singh2019abstract, wang2018formal, weng2018towards, wong2018provable, xu2020automatic, zhang2018efficient}, or combinations of solvers and the above~\cite{muller2021precise, singh2019beyond, singh2019boosting, wang2018efficient}.
+These overapproximation methods compute convex relaxations for nonlinear network operations (\eg, ReLU or max pool).
+The main challenge in the design of these relaxations is balancing their cost and precision.
+Certification can also be performed via randomized smoothing~\cite{rosenfeld2019certified, lecuyer2019certified, salman2019provably}, which, however, provides probabilistic guarantees for a smoothed version of the original model and also incurs overhead during inference (as it requires additional sampling).

 \paragraph{Certification of semantic transformations}